zhouxiao-coder/test_docs/README.rst

         paddle train --config=trainer_config.py --save_dir=./output --num_passes=30

-This means that PaddlePaddle will train this network on the synthetic dataset for 30 passes, and save all the models under path :code:`./output`.
+This means that PaddlePaddle will train this network on the synthetic dataset for 30 passes, and save all the models under the path :code:`./output`.
 You will see from the messages printed out during training phase that the model cost is decreasing as time goes by, which indicates we are getting a closer guess.

 Evaluate the Model